ddnexus/pagy/docs/api/keyset_cached.md

 ==- `:cache_key`

 Mandatory string **deterministically generated** from all the params/variables that may determine any variation in the paginated result.
-It is used as cache key to store the array of `cursors` pointing to the already visited pages.
+It is used as cache key to store the array of `cutoffs` of the already visited pages.

 ==- `:max_pages`